-All the Shikata Shotokan Karate instructors are fully insured and members of the B.S.K.
+All the Shikata Shotokan Karate instructors are fully insured.

 Shikata Shotokan Karate and Little Jags Sensei D Grice 7th Dan.

 Shikata Shotokan Karate and little jags Sensei M. Moore 4th Dan

 Shikata Shotokan Karate and little jags Sensei C Moore 4th Dan